AdvayKankaria/VaultGuard/README.md

 See the [LICENSE](LICENSE) file for more details.

 ---

-Author
-Developed by **Ali Al-Khazali (Blue Software)**

-SecureVault does not upload or share any user data externally.

----

 Final Word
 If you like this project, consider giving it a ⭐️ on GitHub!
 Feedback, issues, and suggestions are always welcome